CALL TODAY FOR A FREE CONSULTATION

 Many jail inmates are simply waiting for their court dates because they cannot afford bail.
 So, to clean out local jails, Gwinnett County defendants usually have multiple jail release options.

-OR (Own Recognizance) release is usually an option if the defendant allegedly committed a nonviolent misdemeanor, and the defendant has no criminal record.
+OR (Own Recognizance) release is usually an option if the defendant allegedly committed a nonviolent misdemeanor and the defendant has no criminal record.
 If a defendant promises to appear at trial and obey other bail conditions, the sheriff releases the defendant on their own recognizance.

 Cash bail and bail bonds are usually available in most situations, even if the defendant is charged with a violent felony and s/he has a criminal record.
 Cash bail is like a security deposit.
 Defendants who toe the line get most of their deposits back when their cases are resolved.
 A bail bond is like an insurance policy.
 Most companies charge a 10% or 15% fee.